coolbreeze413/qorc-onion-apps/qorc_helloworldm4fpga/README.rst

   - m4: run the :code:`build-m4` task
   - both: run the :code:`build` task

-- Load and run the design on the board using JLinkExe, using:
+- Load and run the code/design on the board using JLinkExe, using:

   (assumes the board has been booted in DEBUG mode)

   run the :code:`load (JLink)` task

-- Load and run the design on the board using OpenOCD, using:
+- Load and run the code/design on the board using OpenOCD, using:

   (assumes the board has been booted in DEBUG mode)